-• (Optional) Comment out or remove the attributes in the aopd.conf and aopmsg.conf files that have equivalent attributes in the system configuration definition.
+- 6. Use the Printer Inventory Definition Utility pidu export command to create a backup copy of the Printer Inventory so that if you need to restore the Printer Inventory, you can use a backup copy that you made after you enabled dynamic configuration.
+You must have authority to create a backup copy of the Printer Inventory. - 7.
+(Optional) Comment out or remove the attributes in the aopd.conf and aopmsg.conf files that have equivalent attributes in the system configuration definition.
 This step is optional, but it prevents confusion about which attributes in the files Infoprint Server uses.
-When you start Infoprint Server after specifying dynamic-configuration=yes, Infoprint Server ignores the attributes in the aopd.conf and aopmsg.conf files that have equivalent attributes in the system configuration definition.
+When you start Infoprint Server after you specify dynamic-configuration=yes, Infoprint Server ignores the attributes in the aopd.conf and aopmsg.conf files that have equivalent attributes in the system configuration definition.

-- For a list of the dynamic attributes, see Table 11 on page 70. - To comment out a dynamic attribute, type the # symbol in the first column of the line with the attribute. - Consider making a backup copy of the aopd.conf and aopmsg.conf files before you comment out or remove attributes so that if you decide to disable dynamic configuration or return to a release before z/OS V2R1, you can restore the original files. - 2.
+- a.
+For a list of the dynamic attributes, see Table 15 on page 70. - b.
+To comment out a dynamic attribute, type the # symbol in the first column of the line with the attribute. - c.
+Consider making a backup copy of the aopd.conf and aopmsg.conf files before you comment out or remove attributes so that if you decide to disable dynamic configuration or return to a release before z/OS V2R1, you can restore the original files. - 8.
 (Optional) Comment out or remove the environment variables in the aopstart EXEC that have equivalent attributes in the system configuration definition.
 This step is optional, but it prevents confusion about which environment variables Infoprint Server uses.
-When you start Infoprint Server after specifying dynamic-configuration=yes, Infoprint Server ignores the environment variables in the aopstart EXEC that have equivalent attributes in the system configuration definition.
+When you start Infoprint Server after you specify dynamic-configuration=yes, Infoprint Server ignores the environment variables in the aopstart EXEC that have equivalent attributes in the system configuration definition.